University of California, Davis: Founding of the university farm

 Around the turn of the 20th century, Peter J. Shields, secretary of the California Agricultural Society, became aware that colleges of agriculture elsewhere had university farms which performed experiments and provided hands-on education in useful agricultural subjects, and that young people were leaving the state to study at such farms.
 Shields began to champion the cause of a university farm.
 He was later honored as the "founder" of UC Davis in 1962, when the Shields Oak Grove on campus was named after him, and again posthumously in 1972 when the campus library was named after him.
-However, local farmer and politician George Washington Pierce Jr. also fought hard in the California State Assembly for the creation of a university farm, and influenced the drafting of the site criteria in the University Farm Bill to ensure that Yolo County would become the selected site—but unlike Shields, did not live long enough to see the promotion of Davis to a general campus and is now largely forgotten.
+However, local farmer and politician George Washington Pierce Jr. also fought aggressively in the California State Assembly for the creation of a university farm.
+Shields himself credited Pierce with ensuring that the site criteria in the University Farm Bill were so tightly formulated that they could be met only at the Yolo County town of Davisville.
+Unlike Shields, Pierce did not live long enough to see the promotion of Davis to a general campus and is now largely forgotten.

 On March 18, 1905, the University Farm Bill was enacted, which called for the establishment of a farm for the University of California.
-A committee appointed by the Regents of the University of California took a year to select a site for the University Farm, a 779-acre farm near a tiny Yolo County town then known as Davisville.
-The Regents officially took control of the property in September 1906 and constructed four buildings in 1907.
+The bill provided that the University Farm would "be typical and representative of the best general agricultural conditions in California", and authorized an appropriation of $150,000 to cover the cost of purchasing land and constructing appropriate buildings.
+A committee appointed by the Regents of the University of California took a year to select a site for the University Farm, a 779-acre portion of the stock farm of Jerome C. Davis, near a tiny town then known as Davisville.
+The regents officially took control of the property in September 1906 and constructed four buildings in 1907.

-Short courses were first offered in October and November 1908, and then the University Farm officially opened in 1909 as the University Farm School, offering a three-year non-degree vocational program.
-The vocational program was shortened from three to two years in 1923.
+Short courses were first offered at the University Farm in October and November 1908.
+On January 5, 1909, the University Farm School officially opened for instruction.
+At its inception, the Farm School was an agricultural high school offering a three-year course for farm boys who were at least 15 years old.
+The original class in January 1909 consisted of 18 young men, as the original dormitories were not designed to accommodate girls.
+In 1913, the minimum age of entrance was raised from 15 to 18.
+As of 1913, the University Farm community was overwhelmingly male and rather immature.
+The first female students at Davis came from the College of Agriculture at Berkeley to visit the Farm for a few months in 1914.
+Women began to participate in the farmers' short courses in 1917 and then the Farm School admitted girls for the first time in 1918.

+In May 1922, the Farm School was formally terminated after graduating its final class of 97 students and was replaced that fall with a non-degree vocational program offering a variety of one- and two-year courses.
+Students who completed the two-year vocational courses were awarded certificates.